-- Pace (Completion Requirement) – You must have earned passing grades in at least 67% of all of the program applicable (PA) credits attempted (measured as credits earned ÷ credits attempted).
+- Pace (Completion) Requirements – You must have earned passing grades in at least 67% of all of the program applicable (PA) credits attempted (calculated by credits earned divided by credits attempted).
 Note: your transcript does not decipher between PA and non-PA credits

 thereforeit is not an accurate representation of your pace.

 - Grade Point Average Requirements – You must maintain at least a 2.0 cumulative BYU-Idaho GPA which includes both PA and non-PA credits.